| |

 acts as "Schizzobaby" together with Bianca Schmid.

-Mein Weg aus der Sprachlosigkeit (Writing:
+Schreiben Mein Weg aus der Sprachlosigkeit (Writing:

 My Way Out of Speechlessness), 2000. |